-The Twin Cities-based publication was founded by Mollie Hoben and Glenda Martin in 1984 to publish a biweekly newspaper dedicated to telling stories about Minnesota women, by women, for women.
+The Twin Cities-based publication was launched by Mollie Hoben and Glenda Martin on April 16, 1985.
+The idea started in 1984 to publish a biweekly newspaper dedicated to telling stories about Minnesota women, by women, for women.
 For more than 20 years, Norma Smith Olson and Kathy Magnuson were co-owners, transitioning in February 2009 to a monthly magazine format.

 On December 14, 2017, the magazine was bought by Mikki Morrissette, who serves as the editor.

 The Minnesota Women’s Directory is an affiliated annual publication that connects readers with women in business and women-centered organizations.